True Self-Supervised Novel View Synthesis is Transferable

 We train with two separate baselines, with one set used in both training stereo-monocular \alg{} and ablations, and the other used for both training multi-view \alg{}, RayZer, RUST and all comparison evaluations.
 For the former, pairs of images are formed by randomly sampling frames from each dataset up to maximum baseline consisting of 100, 12, 12, and 20 frames for RE10K, DL3DV, MVImgNet, and CO3Dv2, respectively.
 These baselines were heuristically selected based on dataset difficulty and to ensure at least a small amount of overlap between pairs of frames.
 For fine-tuning, and training RayZer and RUST, we simply double the stereo-monocular baseline.

-We define the image distance metric $d_I$ used to compute the transfer objective as a linear combination of the $L^1$ norm on the difference between the ground truth and predicted target image pixels and the LPIPS loss \citep{zhang2018perceptual}, with a weight of $0.5$ on the latter.
-We train stereo-monocular \algo{}, RayZer, and RUST all with the AdamW optimizer~\citep{kingma2014adam}, using a batch size of 256 and a learning rate of $4.0 \times 10^{-4}$ for 100,000 iterations, decaying to $1.0 \times 10^{-4}$ on a cosine schedule.
+We train stereo-monocular \algo{}, RayZer, and RUST all with the AdamW optimizer~\citep{kingma2014adam}, using a batch size of 256, weight decay of $5.0 \times 10^{-3}$, and a learning rate of $4.0 \times 10^{-4}$ for 100,000 iterations, decaying to $1.0 \times 10^{-4}$ on a cosine schedule.
 To extend \alg{} to multi-view we fine-tune for an additional 100,000 iterations.

 We train stereo-monocular XFactor on 4 NVIDIA H200 GPUs, taking approximately 15 hours to reach 100,000 iterations.
 Multi-view XFactor is trained on 8 NVIDIA H200 GPUs, taking approximately 48 hours to reach 100,000 iterations.